hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Forks:
+Forks allow users to create a copy of a GitHub repository under their own account.
+This copy enables them to make changes independently of the original repository.
+Forks are commonly used for contributing to open-source projects by making changes and submitting pull requests.
+They also serve as a way to experiment with changes without affecting the original project.

+Branching:
+Branching allows users to create separate lines of development within a repository.
+This enables developers to work on new features, bug fixes, or experiments without altering the main or master branch.
+Branches are useful for organizing work and isolating changes, making it easier to track issues and manage development tasks.